NeuronAddict/xxe-demo/README.md

-# XXE demo wi OWASp dependency check
+# XXE demo with OWASP dependency check

+## WARNING

+This repo contains vulnerabilities.
+DO NOT DEPLOY ON PRODUCTION OR ANY PUBLICY ACCESSIBLE NETWORK.

 https://github.com/jeremylong/DependencyCheck